emacsmirror/catmacs/README.md

 catmacs
 =======

-This is an extension to Emacs to support control of **Yaesu FT991(A) Transceivers.**
+This is an extension to Emacs to support **CAT** control of **Yaesu Transceivers.**

 Currently a work in progress, but quite usable.
+Initial focus is on FT991(A) Transceiver.

 Output from M-x a catmacs